alvis/gatsby-source-notion/README.md

 - 👉 Allow you to build a website with content from your Notion databases or pages
 - 💈 Page contents in markdown!
 - ⌨️ Title and their properties in plain text accessible via the front matter
+- 🖼️ URL for cover image and icon!
-- 🔮 All raw properties accessible via GraphQL
+- 🔮 All page properties accessible via GraphQL
 - 🍻 Support for `remark` and `mdx`
 - 👀 Near real-time preview in development mode